-Obtaining the correct gauge is not critical to this project but yarn amounts and finished size of projecy may differ if your gauge does not match then your finished item will be a different size.
+Obtaining the correct gauge is not critical to this project but if your gauge does not match then your finished item will be a different size.

 Slip Stitch (sl st): Insert hook in st indicated, yarn over and draw through all loops.

 UK double crochet / US single crochet (dc/sc): Insert hook in st indicated and pull up a loop (two loops on hook), yarn over, pull through both loops on hook.